ValeriiaProskuriakova/Online-diary-on-Flex/README.md

 # Retreat
 <pre>
-Responsive layout based on Flexbox for an online diary
+Responsive web page based on Flexbox layout for an online diary Form switcher made with pure CSS
 </pre>